 During a previous FDA roundtable discussion, Deputy Commissioner for Human Foods James (Jim) Jones, who will lead the restructured FDA Human Foods Program coming into effect in October, commented on the proliferation of food additives regulation and its potential to undermine FDA authority.
 “Ideally, when the federal government is more active in the regulatory process, then the states don't feel as much need to act,” he said, promising that FDA would more attentive to the issue of food additives under his leadership.

 Mr. Jones is seemingly delivering on this promise as work on FDA’s enhanced post-market food chemical assessment advances.
-As outlined in the September 25 public meeting and supplementary discussion paper, the developing review process will encompass GRAS substances, substances used in food contact materials, color additives, and unintentionally added chemicals (e.g., environmental contaminants).
+As outlined in the September 25 public meeting and a supplementary discussion paper, the developing review process will encompass GRAS substances, substances used in food contact materials, color additives, and unintentionally added chemicals (e.g., environmental contaminants).
 Not included in the scope of the post-market review process are assessments of chemicals conducted in response to public safety incidents (i.e., for chemicals implicated in a foodborne illness outbreak).

 The Post-Market Chemical Review Process, Outlined